 The South Deer Lodge priority landscape has 26,290 acres of Priority 1 and 15,491 acres of Priority 2 habitats with 7,640 acres of DNRC lands intermixed with private ranchlands.
-Warm Springs Ponds, which are managed jointly by FWP and ARCO, and the Clark Fork River are adjacent to this landscape and enhance its value to wildlife.
-These large wetlands support nesting waterfowl, grebes, herons, cormorants, and osprey.
-They provide the most important bird migration stopover habitat in the UCFRB.
-On any given day 5,000 to 7,000 birds use Warm Springs Ponds during migration, including waterfowl, shorebirds, coots, and grebes.7
+The Clark Fork River is adjacent to this landscape and enhances its value to wildlife.